weizhao-BME/metis-project2/README.md

 ---

-## Web Scraping and Linear Regression: Recommendations for Buying a Used Vehicle Based on TrueCar.com Data
+## Web Scraping and Linear Regression: Recommendations for buying Used Vehicle Based on regression analysis

 Project timeline: two weeks; final presentation is posted [coming soon]()